philspitler/spitfire-mongo/README.md

 #Spitfire

-##API to manage “resources” in mongodb.
+##API to manage “resources” in MongoDB.

 ###Requirements: